 The apparent lack of pulsations in the Fourier power spectrum of the entire observation could be due to a large difference between the actual binary parameters and the parameters used for the R\"omer delay correction.
 Because of this difference, the binary-phase-dependent frequency shift may not be fully compensated by the R\"omer delay correction.
-As a result, the signal coherence was lost, the power peak corresponding to the (unknown) pulsation frequency was spread over many frequency bins, and the peak's height was strongly reduced.
+As a result, the signal coherence would be lost, the power peak corresponding to the (unknown) pulsation frequency would be spread over many frequency bins, and the peak's height would be strongly reduced.
 To mitigate the coherence loss, we search for pulsations in much shorter time segments, corresponding to the intervals of visibility of LS\,5030 in the 60 consecutive \nustar\ orbits covered by our observation.
-During the relatively short intervals, 3.2 ks on average, the difference between the actual and best-fit radial velocities of the compact companion does not change as much as over the entire orbit, and there is a higher chance that the signal coherence is preserved.
+During the relatively short intervals (3.2 ks on average) the difference between the actual and best-fit radial velocities of the compact companion does not change as much as over the entire orbit, and there is a higher chance that the signal coherence is preserved.

 Similar to the search in the entire \nustar\ observation, we calculated 60 Fourier power spectra and corresponding signal detection significances.
-The results of this dynamical timing are shown in the bottom panels of Figure \ref{fig:fur} as time-frequency images in which the power and detection significance values are shown by the brightness of the image ``pixels''.
+The results are shown in the bottom panels of Figure \ref{fig:fur} as time-frequency images in which the power and detection significance values are shown by the brightness of the image ``pixels''.
 The vertical light and dark stripes correspond to intervals of visibility and occultation of LS\,5039, respectively.

 If pulsations were detected, they would be seen as a sequence of brighter (lighter) pixels along the time axis at frequencies around the pulsation frequency.
 If the actual binary parameters coincided with the assumed ones, this sequence would be seen as a horizontal stripe parallel to the time axis.
 Deflections of the brighter pixels from a horizontal stripe would provide the difference between the actual values of the radial velocity and the ones used in the R\"omer delay correction, in separate \nustar\ orbits.